flaskcwg/translation-coordination/.github/ISSUE_TEMPLATE/new-translation.md

 Update the `.po` file examples.
 - [ ] Setup ReadtheDocs to connect your repository, use `flask-<lang code>` as the subdomain, set the default version to the `main` branch, and enable the "single version" mode.
 - [ ] Translate the README and the pull request template (optional).
-- [ ] Update the title, and all the `<UPDATE THIS>` palceholders in `README.md` and `docs/conf.py`.
+- [ ] Update the title, and all the `<UPDATE THIS>` placeholders  in `README.md` and `docs/conf.py`.
 You can update the README to add more format or translate tips for your language.
 - [ ] You can choose to use [Transifex](https://www.sphinx-doc.org/en/master/usage/advanced/intl.html#using-transifex-service-for-team-translation) or other translation platforms.
 In that case, you will need to rewrite the "Contributing Guide" in the README.
 - [ ] Update the `Language-Team` value in all `.po` files.
 - [ ] Translate `html_title` and project links in the `docs/conf.py` file.